opaugam-unity/kontrol/_sources/index.rst.txt

 Kontrol
 _______

-Kontrol is a simple distributed control loop Kubernetes_.
-You can include it in your pods to quickly implement monitoring, automatic configuration and more.
+Kontrol is a simple distributed control loop managing Kubernetes_ pods.
+You can include its Docker_ container in your pods to quickly implement monitoring, distributed configuration and more.

 Contents
 ________